No-Moss/IonicVueTabsTemplate/README.md

 # Ionic Tabs Template - Upgraded

+The inception idea of this project was to add to the "out of the box" template that Ionic provides so it's easier and faster for developers to get started on a hybrid application.
+We noticed some clear areas where this template could improve (such as keyboard accesibility and desktop UI compatibility) and set out to solve them in this project.

-This project provides an extension to the tabs template that is provided by Ionic.
+Hence, this project is an extension of the tabs template that is provided by Ionic.
 It provides the following additional functionalities.

 - Basic desktop compatible UI
 - Cypress testing
-- WCAG 2.2 AA compliance
+- Keyboard accessibility ("skip to" navigation element that can be accessed upon tabbing)
 - Project formatting (using [Prettier](https://prettier.io/))

 Note: the template retains all provisions afforded by the original template as provided by Ionic.